rolandougalde/slate/source/includes/_lampstack.md

 # LAMP Stack installation

 You may have heard something about the LAMP stack.
 That wouldn’t be surprising, since some of today’s most popular open source web applications — for example, WordPress, Joomla and Drupal — run on LAMP.
-- Install Apache 2 Web server.
+- Install Apache 2.4 Web server.
-- Install PHP 7.4 app server.
+- Install PHP 8.2 app server.
+- Install MySQL/MariaDB client.
-- Configure Aapache 2.
+- Configure Aapache 2.4.
+- Enable required "mods".

 > Install Apache 2 Web server: